-- 1. The taxonomy of requirements. - 2.
-The model (Fig.4) of the generic requirement domain. - 3.
-For each generic requirement, a concise statement of the requirement and an explanation of the rationale behind it.
+- 1. The taxonomy of requirements - 2.
+The model (Fig.4) of the generic requirement domain - 3.
+For each generic requirement: a formal statement, and a narrative explanation and rationale, where relevant

 The example instantiation section is in tabular form and consists of